Hashir-Jamil/LongBox/LOG.md

 ## Tuesday, March 12th, 2024

     Ahan and Hashir: Moved controller for ComicBookInfoPanel to another package, and switched form CommentDao to CommentService
-    Ali, Hashir and Ahan: Moved controller for FavoritesPanel to another package.
+    Ali, Hashir and Ahan: Moved controller for FavouritesPanel to another package.
     Hashir: More refactoring by cleaning up coding style, unused fields/imports, development of controller to separate gui from its control, finished service layer api for cleaner abstraction of backend services, made database table id fields bigint and all java types Long wrapper object for corresponding fields/params/returns

 ## Wednesday, March 13th, 2024